 The head of the Nuclear Energy Institute, a lobby group,

-Jaczko's replacement likely will be someone more open to
+The White House likely will name someone more open to

 "consensus building," said Ed Batts, a partner at law firm DLA

 "It would seem likely that his successor .. will be from a

 more conventional background, either a technocrat or academic,

 and perhaps less of a dynamic personality," Batts said.